grokability/jamf2snipe/README.md

   -d, --debug           Sets logging to include additional DEBUG messages.
   --do_not_verify_ssl   Skips SSL verification for all requests.
 Helpful when
                         you use self-signed certificate.
-  -r, --ratelimited     Puts a half second delay between Snipe IT API calls to
+  -r, --ratelimited     Puts a half second delay between Snipe IT API calls
-                        adhere to the standard 120/minute rate limit -u, --users           Checks out the item to the current user in Jamf if it's not already deployed
+                        to adhere to the standard 120/minute rate limit --no_search           Doesn't search for any users if the specified fields in Jamf and Snipe don't match - case insensitive -u, --users           Checks out the item to the current user in Jamf if it's not already deployed
   -ui, --users_inverse  Checks out the item to the current user in Jamf if